top of page

 Evolutionary genomics of desiccation tolerance

-Desiccation tolerance is, in many ways, the epitome of drought tolerance and resurrection plants can survive typically lethal levels of water loss.
-Resurrection plants are not a monophyletic group–they span ~500 million years of evolution divergence with representatives in diverse families of angiosperms, pteridophytes, lycophytes, and bryophytes (Figure 1).
-Desiccation tolerance likely arose independently in these lineages, perhaps convergently, using deeply conserved pathways.
 Resurrection plants are not randomly distributed across the landscape and typically form symbiotic communities on rocky outcrops (ruwari) that are inhospitable to most other plants.
 The richest diversity of known resurrection plants can be found in southern Africa, where they experience sustained drought for months at a time during the dry season.
-Despite their phylogenetic diversity and unique life histories, a core set of metabolic, physiological, and structural changes have been observed in response to drying across many lineages.
-The repeated and recurrent evolution of desiccation tolerance, conserved cellular responses, and overlapping ecological distributions suggest this trait evolved convergently through rewiring similar pathways.
-Taken together, resurrection plants provide an excellent comparative framework to identify the origin, genetic basis, and diversity of desiccation tolerance strategies.
-Using comparative genomics coupled with time-ordered gene expression, physiology, and metabolomic datasets we are building integrative models of diverse desiccation tolerance strategies and distinguish among core and species-specific mechanisms in over a dozen diverse species.
+Despite their phylogenetic diversity and unique life histories, a core set of metabolic, physiological, and structural changes have been observed in response to drying in resurrection plants.
+The repeated and recurrent evolution of desiccation tolerance, conserved cellular responses, and overlapping ecological distributions, suggest that this trait evolved convergently through rewiring similar pathways.

 DBF756B0-9334-476B-8D0F-80739B57EA6C_1_105_c.jpeg